dockerimages/docker-nave/README.md

 ## Dockerimage Credits

-This Dockerimage uses concepts, inspiration, and code from: titanion and michaelcosby as also tutum and Direkt SPEED Europe
+This Dockerimage uses concepts, inspiration, and code from: titanion and michaelcosby as also tutum and DIREKTSPEED / Europe